 With the development of technology, crime techniques and risks also change.
 Financial institutions need to follow KYC regulations and Anti-Money Laundering laws to detect and prevent crime risks that organized crime organizations have developed using technology.
 Obligated organizations that do not comply with AML and KYC regulations remain vulnerable to financial crimes and are punished by regulatory agencies.
 For this reason, obliged institutions must fulfill Know Your Customer requirements.

 KYC policies have important functions in the fight against financial crimes.
 The client onboarding process plays a key role in detecting suspicious activities involving money laundering and terrorist financing risk.
 The importance of KYC is also stated in the European Union Directives and Financial Action Task Force proposals.

 Controls to be applied in customer account opening processes according to regulatory requirements:

 One of the controls to determine the customer's risk level is sanctions, PEP, and Adverse Media checks.
 Financial institutions check whether there is a sanction decision applied to the customer to open an account in order not to violate the sanction decisions.
 Apart from that, Politically Exposed Persons are high-risk customers for financial institutions.
-PEPs are not forbidden to open accounts, but they need to be checked more frequently by AML officers because they are high-risk customers.
+PEPs are not forbidden to open accounts, but they need to be checked more frequently by Anti-Money Laundering officers because they are high-risk customers.
 Negative news about the customer is controlled with Adverse media controls.